cran/seasonal/README.md

     identify(m)

-### Inspect
+### Graphical User Interface

-The `inspect` function is a graphical tool for choosing a seasonal adjustment model, using *[Shiny][shiny]*, with the same structure as the [demo website of seasonal][seasweb].
-To install the latest version of Shiny, type:
+The `view` function is a graphical tool for choosing a seasonal adjustment model, using the new [seasonalview][seasonalview] package, with the same structure as the [demo website of seasonal][seasweb].
+To install [seasonalview][seasonalview], type:

-    install.packages("shiny")
+    install.packages("seasonalview")

-The goal of `inspect` is to summarize all relevant options, plots and statistics that should be usually considered. `inspect` uses a `"seas"` object as its main
+The goal of `view` is to summarize all relevant options, plots and statistics that should be usually considered. `view` uses a `"seas"` object as its main
 argument:

-    inspect(m)
+    view(m)

-Frequently used options can be modified using the drop down selectors in the upper left panel.
+Frequently used options can be modified using the drop-down selectors in the upper left panel.
 Each change will result in a re-estimation of the seasonal adjustment model.
 The R-call, the output and the summary are updated accordingly.

 Alternatively, the R-Call can be modified manually in the lower left panel.
-Press 'Run Call' to re-estimate the model and to adjust the option selectors, the output, and the summary.
-With the 'Close and Import' button, inspect is closed and the call is imported to R. The 'static' button substitutes automatic procedures by the automatically chosen spec-argument options, in the same way as `static`.
+Press 'Run Call' to re-estimate the model and to adjust the options selectors, the output, and the summary.
+With the 'To Console' button, `view` is closed and an updated model returned to the R console.
+The 'Static' button substitutes automatic procedures by their corresponding static spec-argument options, in the same way as the `static` function.

-The views in the upper right panel can be selected from the drop down menu.
-The views can also be customized (see `?inspect` for details)
+The views in the upper right panel can be selected from the drop-down menu.

-The lower right panel shows the summary, as descibed in the help page of `?summary.seas`.
-The 'Full X-13 output' button opens the complete output of X-13 in a separate tab or window.
+The lower right panel shows the summary, including the same information as the `summary` method.
+The 'X-13 output' button opens the complete  output of X-13 in a separate tab or window.

 ### Chinese New Year, Indian Diwali and other customized holidays